|

 their energy levels (shells).

-- The electron configurations are
+- The electron configurations or electron

 summarised below with reference to the periods of the periodic table and in

-order of increasing atomic number.
+order of increasing atomic number up to proton number 20.

 -